"6 aus 49" - Germany's Most Popular Lottery

 Match all seven numbers you'll win €7,500 (approx. $11,000) – every single month, for life!
 So if you’ve got a lucky feeling this Saturday then the lucky spiral game is well worth a whirl!

 Germany has the highest population in Europe and, as such, a sizable proportion of Lottoland players also come from there.
-The German Lotto is therefore not just one of our most popular games, it's also responsible for a considerable amount of wins.
+The German Lotto is therefore not just one of our most popular games to bet on, it's also responsible for a considerable amount of wins.
 Indeed three of our top five wins of all time came courtesy of the German Lotto, including our biggest winner of all time, Matthias, who won €22 million back in May.